-Tracking software bugs is not an easy task and working with super user privileged code or without a memory management unit may still increase difficulty.
-Some hard to find bugs may stay hidden under certain conditions and suddenly appears depending on undefined memory content for instance.
-Sometime unexpected embedded software crash are simply due to stack overflow.
+Tracking software bugs is not an easy task and working with super user privileged code or without a memory management unit may even increase difficulty.
+Some hard-to-find bugs may stay hidden under certain conditions and suddenly appear depending on undefined memory content for instance.
+Sometimes, unexpected embedded software crashes are simply due to stack overflow.

-The Memory checker tool can help to track these problems down by watching processor memory access and keeping an up to date representation of running contexts and memory allocation map.
+The Memory checker tool can help to track these problems down by watching processor memory accesses and keeping an up-to-date representation of running contexts and memory allocation map.
 It's able to report memory accesses which are valid for hardware but invalid from a software point of view given current software state.
-It is similar to the ?valgrind memory checker tool available on GNU/Linux and MacOs, but is aimed at checking operating system level memory operations rather than Unix user process memory operations.
+It is similar to the ?valgrind memory checker tool available on GNU/Linux and MacOs, but aims at checking Operating System level memory operations rather than Unix user process memory operations.